KratosMultiphysics/Kratos/applications/ParticleMechanicsApplication/README.md

         * Modified Cam-Clay - finite strain, plane strain and 3D

 - Strategies and schemes:
-    * Implicit - newmark prediction and correction scheme
+    * Implicit - Newmark prediction and correction scheme

 - Other features:
     * Particle erase features - to delete particle outside the interest domain